gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

     image: hashicorp/http-echo:0.2.3
   ```

-- Finally, the [deployment.yaml](./chart/echo-server/templates/deployment.yaml) of the chart takes the image from the
+- Finally, the [deployment.yaml](./chart/echo-server/templates/deployment.yaml) template of the chart takes the image from the
   Helm values:

   ```yaml
   containers:
     - image: {{ .Values.image }}
   ```

+> **_NOTE:_** Since Kubernetes does not support OCM (yet ;) ), we need the *oci reference* of the container image, here.
+> Consequently, to actually use this component with landscaper, the container image that has to be deployed in a pod
+> cannot be embedded into the component as a local blob (though it make sense to do so, as an intermediate step during
+> transport of the component).

 ## Procedure